AdaoG0n/42-get_next_line/README.md

 <br/>This project is part of the 42 curriculum and aims to improve programming and file manipulation skills.

 ### Features

-<br/>Reads a line of text from a file descriptor
+Reads a line of text from a file descriptor
 <br/>Supports multiple file descriptors
 <br/>Efficient memory management
 <br/>Handles different buffer sizes